 I can’t remember the last time I was this excited about a restaurant.
 The Stockyards Smokehouse & Larder or Stockyards for short, has quickly become my new favourite place to eat.
 And it’s not even Chinese food!

 The Stockyards is the modern day interpretation of the family diner/BBQ joint!
 We offer reverently prepared renditions of comfort food and diner classics, from our 48-hour brined and marinated fried chicken, as well as authentic wood smoked Carolina style BBQ.
-The Stockyards respectfully embraces traditional methods of dry curing, aging, and smoking that require time and patience.
+The Stockyards respectfully embraces traditional methods of dry curing, aging and smoking that require time and patience.
 We hope you enjoy our effort as we are honoured to have you grace our restaurant.

 Stockyards is a small, 18-seat restaurant with minimal signage that’s very easy to miss, especially with the Christie streetcar stop right in front.
-I attempted to eat there a couple times before September, but every time I went, there was a massive lineup out the front door.
+I attempted to eat there a couple times before September, but every time I went there was a massive lineup out the front door.
 On the one hand, I figured it must be really good if they have lineups like that, but on the other hand, with so many great places that I hadn’t tried yet along St. Clair, I just preferred to pick another place and skip the wait.
 What a mistake!
 Stockyards is definitely worth the wait.

-After a couple visits, I quickly discovered that the best time to go is in the late afternoon after lunch.
+After a couple of visits, I quickly discovered that the best time to go is in the late afternoon after lunch.
 They have a steady stream of customers all day (both to dine-in as well as for take-out) but it’s much less busy during off-peak hours.

 During peak hours it can be insane.
 With huge lineups of people waiting to order, people standing around waiting for their take-out orders, plus others just waiting for a seat, it gets a little crowded near the front door.
 When leaving, navigating through all those people to the front door can take a while and it’s been difficult to leave on a couple occasions.
-They can definitely use a larger place.
+They could definitely use a larger place.

 Apart from their Homemade Iced Tea Infused With Ginger ($4), which is delicious, they also feature Boylan’s sodas made with cane sugar, natural flavours and ingredients you can actually pronounce.
 All very good.

-But it’s not at all about the drinks. it’s all about the fried chicken!
+But it’s not at all about the drinks.
+It’s all about the fried chicken!

 The Fried Chicken Dinner (4 pieces of buttermilk marinated chicken served with fries, coleslaw, and hot sauce — $15) is one their most popular items on the menu.
 And it’s easily the best fried chicken I’ve ever had, anywhere.
-Brined and marinated for 48 hours and coated in a light panko crust, it’s perfectly crispy on the outside and succulently juicy on the inside.
-Insanely juicy actually.
+Brined and marinated for 48 hours and coated in a light Panko crust, it’s perfectly crispy on the outside and succulently juicy on the inside.
+Insanely juicy, actually.
 I never knew fried chicken could be that juicy!

 The Fried Chicken Dinner comes with such a huge mountain of super-crispy, blanched then double-fried French fries that it can easily be shared between two people.
 Once I discovered that I could also order just the chicken without the fries, I occasionally ordered the fried chicken as a side to one of their sandwiches… I wish they would sell individual drumsticks and not only four-piece orders, but that’s a very gluttonous request, I know.